ThrashingLaggard/xyDocGen/README.md

 ## Planned features & improvements

 + Parameters
 	- Adding parameters to output index and/or tree into the console
 	- Adding parameters to only output the index or only the tree
 	- By using the --info flag output this readme file
 	- Adding a flag to only output the target(s) in the console

 + Upgrades
 	- Reading and outputting the remarks
 	- Upgrading the visual result of the outputs
+	- Generate documentation in multiple formats at once

 + Changing the structure:
 	- Moving the output of index and tree into the first level
+    - subfolder for each format

 ## Installation